parvejmosharaf/snake-game-pax/README.md

 - if above conditions are not true then only snake moves forward
 - if next step of snake contains food then increase snake's length and re-calculate scores & level.
 - After above step create new food point randomly.
 Make sure it falls into game boundary and not in snake's current path.

-## To-dos
-- Refactor code for finding new foodpoint.
-- Check if all the points on board are taken by snake and then end game.